-$\operatorname{supply}(\nu)$ is fixed at 0.5 which is roughly the posterior mean in Chang et al. (2006).
-The average markup of 1.1 used in Ravenna and Walsh (2004) motivates our choice of 0.1 as the prior mean of the steady state log-markup.
+The specification of prior distributions is shown in Table 1.
+Prior means of some parameters are set to match steady state implications with reasonable values.
+The prior mean of the average technological progress (u_a^{\star}) is set to be 0.5% at the quarterly frequency to imply the steady state growth rate of 2% per year.
+The prior mean of the discount factor (β) is chosen to set the steady state real interest rate to 2.8% in annualized percentage.
+The elasticity of labor supply(ν) is fixed at 0.5 which is roughly the posterior mean in Chang et al. (2006).
+The average markup of 1.1 used in Ravenna and Walsh(2004) motivates our choice of 0.1 as the prior mean of the steady state log-markup.
 The prior mean of $\ln A_0$ is set in order to match the detrended output of 1982:QIII with the steady state level implied by prior mean values of parameters.
 Measurement errors of output, inflation rate, and bond yields are fixed at about 20% of the sample standard deviations of output growth, inflation rate, and the nominal interest rate.
-The prior distribution ARCH parameter $\eta{1,f}$ is assumed to be distributed uniformly over the interval where the existence of the stationary distribution of $\ln f_t$ is guaranteed.
-The prior standard deviation of the monetary policy reaction to expected inflation is set to be a bit smaller than that in other literature.
-This is because a loose prior generates a low value of the reaction coefficient which creates a numerical problem in the computation of the likelihood.
-It turns out the likelihood is extremely sensitive to the reaction coefficient when the parameter gets closer to 1.
-For other parameters, we set pretty loose priors to enhance the model's ex-ante explanatory power.
-Table 1 summarizes the prior information for all the parameters.
+The prior distribution ARCH parameter $\eta{1,f}$ is assumed to be distributed uniformly over the interval where the existence of the stationary distribution of $\ln f_t$ is guaranteed.10 Table 1 summarizes the prior information for all the parameters.